 - Should be available to everyone in the business

-- Shows the likely outcomes to be delivered in the next sprint
+- Shows the backlog items for the next sprint

-- Conveys visions of the future with a tangible path to the present
+- Conveys a vision of the future with a tangible path to the present

 - Reflects vagueness and options

-- If a backlog item is too vague to describe in words, consider drawing a picture, as shown the photo below
+- If a distant backlog item is too vague to describe in words, consider drawing a picture, as shown in the photo below

-I often encourage teams to visualise the backlog items inside a cone-shape in this manner:
+I often encourage teams to visualise the backlog in a cone-shape in this manner:

-- The neck of the cone shows the current sprint goal items
+- The neck of the cone shows the current sprint goals

 - The widest point of the cone shows the furthest goals which may be months or years from now.

 - The centre of the cone shows the goals for the intervening time periods.
-This area can be divided into sprint, months, quarter and half-year intervals.
+This area can be divided into sprints, months, quarters and half-year intervals.

 Reason for the cone-shape